BNNorman/Jupyter-Folium-GPS-Map/README.md

 If GPSInfo is missing the image is ignored.

+NOTE: I got the GPS convertor code (dms2dd) from somewhere on the web but it placed the markers in the North sea.
+That part is commented out in dms2dd().

 I used this to find out where I took the photos on my hol to Norway back in May 2025 - getting old - memory fades!

 set your start location [lat,lon]